openenergymonitor/blog/source/_posts/2016-06-11-platformio.markdown

   - emontx
 ---

+**This post is part of a series:**

+ - 1/3: PlatfomIO overview & compiling + uploading locally and on a Raspberry Pi
+ - 2/3: Continuous testing and auto release binary generation using PlatformIO & TravisCI
+ - 3/3: Continuous Deployment (OTA to ESP8266)

+***

 Getting an Arduino based project (or other embedded platform) to compile and upload can be a pain.
 Making sure all the libraries are installed in the correct locations and of the correct versions can be tricky and time-consuming.

 I'm sure many developers will agree that the tools we for embedded development are generally not as good as those used for web application development.